cn0047/stash/ed/ad/graph.md

 ## Topological Sorting

-Topological Sorting not have to be unique.
+Topological Sorting don't have to be unique.
 Won't work for Directed Acyclic Graph (DAG).

 * Kahn's Algorithm